OllieJones/index-wp-mysql-for-speed/readme.txt

 As you know you should still keep backups of your site: other things can cause data loss.

+= My site uses WooCommerce HPOS (High Performance Order Storage).
+Is this plugin still helpful?

+**Yes.** WooCommerce still uses core WordPress tables for your shop's products, posts, pages, and users.
+This plugin adds high-performance keys to those tables.

+High Performance Order Storage, true to its name, stores your shop's orders in a more efficient way.
+Formerly orders were stored in those same core WordPress tables.

 = I got a fatal error trying to add keys.
 How can I fix that? =

 Sometimes the Index WP MySQL For Speed plugin for WordPress generates errors when you use it to add keys.
 These can look like this or similar: